 Developed by the College Board, Advanced Placement courses are college level and, consequently, very demanding.
 They are designed specifically to provide the opportunity for high school students to gain college credit by examination prior to college entrance.
 Before enrolling for these courses, students should consider carefully their own priorities and make certain they are willing to devote the necessary time commitment to study at the possible expense of social and extracurricular activities.
-All Advanced Placement and Pre-Advanced Placement courses offer PREMIUM GRADE POINTS for students entering high school in 2014-15 and prior.
-Students entering high school in 2015-2016 will be awarded HONORS GRADE POINTS for Pre-Advanced Placement courses and ADVANCED HONORS GRADE POINTS for Advanced Placement courses.
+Students will be awarded HONORS GRADE POINTS for Pre-Advanced Placement courses and ADVANCED HONORS GRADE POINTS for

+Advanced Placement courses.
 Depending on the student's grade level and the course, an end-of-course assessment may be required for graduation and if so, will affect a student's final course grade.